Get

 Spot-On Treatments

 Spot-on treatments target adult fleas.
-The treatment is applied between the dog’s shoulder blades, where it is slowly absorbed into the bloodstream.
-When a flea has a blood meal, the chemical enters the flea and kills it.
+The treatment is applied between the dog’s shoulder blades, from where it slowly spreads across the skin via natural skin oils and ends up in hair follicles and skin glands.
+They kill fleas on contact.
 Spot-on treatments can be effective for a month, and it’s crucial that they are applied carefully so that the dogs cannot reach or lick them.

 Shampoos, Powders, and Sprays

-Flea shampoos can be effective for up to 24 hours and are used to control a heavy flea infestation.
-Powders and sprays typically last longer than shampoos and will fight off adult fleas while preventing the larvae and eggs from becoming adults.
+Flea shampoos can be effective for up to 24 hours and are used to control a heavy flea infestation, alongside other licensed products.
+Powders and sprays may sometimes last longer than shampoos and will fight off adult fleas but should also be combined with a more reliable flea treatment.

 person applying anti-flea drops to dog